samshum90/Wk12_Wkend_Hw_Fantasy_Adventure/README.md

 * Increasing difficulty

 ## Project setup
-Locate and run the runner file using your favorite IDE
+Locate and run the runner file using your favorite Java IDE